rust-gamedev/rust-gamedev.github.io/content/news/045/index.md

 The latest updates to CyberGate include:

-- Networking Interpolation version 2
+- Networking Interpolation version 2:
-Key benefits:
-1. objects update 12-45 milliseconds faster
-2. improved accuracy of object motion by ~20% and detail by ~20%
+  increased reliability over frame rate changes, improved accuracy of object motion and detail by ~20%, and objects update 12-45 milliseconds faster.
-3. increased reliability over frame rate changes

-- server compilation was drastically simplified (100x faster)
+- Server compilation was drastically simplified (100x faster).

-- Improved browser server process, to have more consistent behavior
+- Improved browser server process, to have more consistent behavior.
-- improved mouse lock on browsers
+- Improved mouse lock on browsers.
-- Simplified code related to state synchronization
+- Simplified code related to state synchronization.

-- significant gameplay changes and bug fixes
+- Significant gameplay changes and bug fixes.

-They are currecntly working on universe generation alghoritms for version 8.0 Participate [by joining the Discord server][cybergate-dis].
+They are currecntly working on universe generation alghoritms for version 8.0.
+Participate [by joining the Discord server][cybergate-dis].

 [cybergate-yt]: https://youtube.com/channel/UClrsOso3Xk2vBWqcsHC3Z4Q